 Instructions

-- After 3 hours, assemble 2 bowls, one with extra flour, and one with water.
+- After 3 hours, prepare 2 bowls: one with extra flour and one with water.
 The dough will still be sticky.
-Separate the dough into 6 equal portions and lightly roll each one in the bowl of extra flour to keep them from sticking to each other.
+Separate it into 6 equal portions and lightly roll each one in the flour to keep them from sticking to each other.

-- Shape the naan.
-Using a rolling pin, roll each piece of dough into a circle.
-It should be about ¼-inch thick.
-Repeat this method with the rest of the dough.
+- Using a rolling pin, roll each piece of dough into a circle about ¼ inch thick.
+Repeat this process with the remaining dough.

 - After about 1 minute, flip the naan.
-It should be blistered and somewhat blackened, and cover the skillet with the lid and cook for about 1 minute more.
+It should be blistered and somewhat blackened.
+Cover the skillet with the lid and cook for about 1 minute more.

-- Remove the naan from the skillet, brush with copious amounts of butter and sprinkle with a little kosher salt.
-Place the naan in a tea towel-lined dish.
-Repeat with the rest of the naans and serve.
+- Remove the naan from the skillet, brush generously with the garlic butter, and sprinkle with a little kosher salt.
+Place the naan in a tea towel-lined dish to keep warm.
+Repeat with the remaining naan and serve immediately.

 Oh my gosh.
 This is my version of heaven...
 I absolutely love naan bread AND harissa, so you've just combined two of my absolute favourite things!
 I will definitely heed your advice and restrain from making this whilst I'm home alone.
 Otherwise, I'd likely turn into an absolute Michelin man.
 Thanks for the gorgeous recipe though.
 Cannot wait to make this.
 Seriously!